CS371p Fall 2020: Jesse Huang

 What will you do next week?

-What was your experience of assertions, unit tests, and coverage? (this question will vary, week to week)
+What was your experience of inheritance? (this question will vary, week to week)

 What made you happy this week?